OB-IPSL/PV_self_consumption_client/README.md

 pvsc example -p > params.yml
 pvsc example -d > demand.csv
 ```
-The example input files can be modified for your own usages.
+These commands will generate input files can be modified for your own usages.
+The input files include a description of the input parameters and input demand data.

 ### Run optimization